-A supportive community is one in which we strive to care for our citizen and provide local services for populations across the lifespan.
+A supportive community is one in which we strive to care for our citizen and

 Collaborative Community

 The Truro Public Library hosted a series of interactive workshops run by Cape Mediation Inc. entitled "Building Bridges, Not Walls" that focused on improving positive communication skills.
 The programs were free and open to the public and invitations were sent to town staff, board, committee, and commission members.